Urtica dioica: In culture

 The English word 'nettled', meaning irritated or angry, is derived from 'nettle'.

-There is a common idea in Great Britain that the nettle was introduced by the Romans.
-The idea was mentioned by William Camden in his book Britannia of 1586.
-However, in 2011, an early Bronze Age burial cist on Whitehorse Hill, Dartmoor, Devon was excavated.
+There is a common idea in Great Britain that the nettle was introduced by the Romans, but Plant Atlas 2020 treats it as native.
+The idea of its introduction was mentioned by William Camden in his book Britannia of 1586.
+However, in 2011, an early Bronze Age burial cist on Whitehorse Hill, Dartmoor, Devon, was excavated.
 The cist dated from between 1730 and 1600 BC.
 It contained various high value beads as well as fragments of a sash made from nettle fibre.
 It is possible that the sash was traded from mainland Europe, but perhaps more probable that it was locally made.